-Both PSB (Bacillus sp^{rif}) and KSB (Pseudomonas sp^{rif}) were able to solubilise phosphate and potassium in both soils although each had distinctive solubility capability.
-This is line with the study [25] which proves the ability of Bacillus mucilaginosus in increasing P and K availability.
+Both Bacillus sp^{rif} and Pseudomonas sp^{rif} were able to solubilize phosphate and potassium in both soils, although each had distinctive solubility capability, it is line with the study [25] which proves the ability of Bacillus mucilaginosus in increasing P and K availability.
 The same finding is obtained in another research [4] using phosphate solubilizing bacteria, (PSB) Bacillus megaterium var.
 Phosphaticum and potassium solubilizing bacteria (KSB) Bacillus mucilaginosus.
-The mechanism of solubilising phosphate and soil potassium was relatively similar in that it was carried out through acidification, chelation, and exchange reactions [26], as well as through the production and excretion of organic acids.
+The mechanism of solubilizing phosphate and soil potassium was relatively similar in that it was carried out through acidification, chelation, and exchange reactions [26], as well as through the production and excretion of organic acids.